theaog/spirit/README.md

 ```

 ## Spirit is Free (sorta)
-Scanning port 22 is unlimited, any other port requires a license.
+Scanning port 22 is unlimited, any other port requires a license which starts at $1/day/server.

 ## You can unlock Spirit's full functionality directly from the CLI by obtaining a license.
 ```bash